Chef Goes Nanners: Plot

 Jimbo and Chef visit Mayor McDaniels' office, arguing about the South Park town flag: Jimbo wants to keep it, for it has been around since the time of the town's founding; Chef, however, insists it is racist.
 The South Park flag depicts four white figures hanging a black one on a gallows, inciting Chef's indignation and leads him to believe that the whole town is racist.
 Chef immediately starts to rally support in order to change the flag.
 Neither he nor Jimbo can gather a lot of support, as very few townspeople have strong opinions either way on the issue.
 In school, the class is assigned to debate the "Change the Flag" issue.
 Stan and Kyle lead the team that wants to keep the flag the same, while Wendy and Cartman lead the side that wants to change it (with Cartman only volunteering presumably to irritate Wendy).
-During lunch, Stan and Kyle ask Chef for help, not knowing he had just converted to Islam.
+During lunch, Stan and Kyle ask Chef for help.
+They find that the public apathy towards the flag debate has radicalized Chef; he has converted to Islam, and discarded his "slave name" of Chef in favor of "Abdul Mohammad Jabar Rauf Kareem Ali".
 Upon hearing that they think that the flag should not be changed, Chef gets agitated and verbally abusive towards the boys, who have no idea why Chef is so upset about the flag.

 Wendy leads her team in the library when Cartman suddenly interrupts the process with his own strategy.
 He gets the team to dig up some dirt on Stan and Kyle, hoping to win the debate with ad hominem attacks on their credibility.
 Meanwhile, Kyle and Stan are at Kyle's father's law office studying how freedom of speech is an issue with the flag.
 While this is going on, Kenny eats 60 antacid tablets, believing they were mints, and then takes a drink of water, causing himself to explode.
 At the City Hall, members of the KKK march up, loudly voicing their support for the current flag as a symbol of "white power".
-This causes discomfort amongst Jimbo, Ned, and a number of the other flag supporters: they do not wish to be sided on any issue with the Klan.
-To remedy this problem, Jimbo and Ned infiltrate the clan and suggest that if they want the flag to remain unchanged, they should advocate that the flag should be changed, because the majority of people will always vote against whatever the Klan wants.
+This causes discomfort amongst Jimbo, Ned, and a number of the other flag supporters; their argument is genuinely concerned with historical reasons and do not wish to be sided on any issue with the Klan.
+To remedy this problem, Jimbo and Ned infiltrate the Klan and suggest that if they want the flag to remain unchanged, they should advocate that the flag should be changed, because the majority of people will always vote against whatever the Klan wants because of how discredited the movement is today.
 The leader embraces the idea, and the Klan switches sides.
-After Ned and Jimbo escape, they run into Chef while still wearing their Klan robes.
+After Ned and Jimbo sneak out, they run into Chef while still wearing their Klan robes.
 Chef, mistakenly believing they are KKK members, drives off in anger before they can even explain, but not before splattering them both with mud from his car.